darrylb123/usbrelay/README.md

 A USB relay became available that is supported by the software but with severe limitations
 - Status of the relays is not available
-- There is no serial so there can only be one of these modules attached to a system, unless referred to be device path.
+- There is no serial so there can only be one of these modules attached to a system, unless referred to by device path.
 The module has a USB serial number of A0001 on every module.
 - The number of relays is not available

 The module has a USB device ID of 0519:2018.